 |Ann Maggs MBE

-Ann works for Shoreline Housing as a Support Officer.
+Ann works for the Lincolnshire Housing Partnership as a Support Officer.
 Ann has worked in and with several

 Mick is one of our valued volunteers.
 Mick has worked for North East Lincs Council as a member